VideoPASTA: 7K Preference Pairs That Matter for Video-LLM Alignment: Dataset Overview

-Figure~\ref{fig:supp_examples} illustrates key examples from our preference dataset that demonstrate how \modelname{} targets specific failure modes in video-language understanding.
-These examples were carefully curated to challenge different aspects of video comprehension while maintaining clear distinctions between preferred and dispreferred responses.
+Figure~\ref{fig:supp_examples} illustrates the diversity of adversarial examples demonstrating how \modelname{} targets specific failure modes.
+These examples were carefully curated to challenge different aspects of video comprehension while maintaining clear distinctions between aligned and adversarial responses.

 \paragraph{Spatial Misalignment.} The boat counting example demonstrates our approach to spatial reasoning.
-While the dispreferred response completely negates the presence of obvious visual elements (``no boats"), the challenge lies not in the simple presence/absence but in the precise spatial relationships (``positioned near the shore, with one slightly further out").
+While the adversarial response completely negates the presence of obvious visual elements (``no boats''), the challenge lies not in the simple presence/absence but in the precise spatial relationships (``positioned near the shore, with one slightly further out'').
 This forces the model to develop fine-grained spatial awareness rather than just object detection capabilities.